 The design goal was a reduction of at least 20dB, which would take the volume of the loud band down to that of the inconspicuous vestry rehearsals.
 The theoretical attenuation of the materials used was around 30dB for the glass and somewhat less for the MDF used in the base unit, which allowed a reasonable margin since the actual performance of the overall structure would be be lower than the theoretical values of the material.

-Measurements taken after installation, comparing the loudness in the ringing room with that on the other side of the screen, showed a reduction of just over 20dB.
-More significantly 'it works' – the sound in the nave is completely masked by the bells when ringing, even though it is possible to hear that there is music when the ringing room is quiet.
+Measurements taken after installation, comparing the loudness of music in the church measured in the ringing room with that measureed on the other side of the screen, showed a reduction of just over 20dB.
+As well as meeting the design target the screen 'works' in the practical sense that sound in the nave is completely masked by the bells when ringing, even though it is possible to hear that there is music when the ringing room is quiet.

 Internal acoustic – The aim of the acoustic curtains was to provide sound absorption to offset what was lost by closing the open arch with a hard reflective surface, which otherwise would have made the room too reverberant.
 The size was calculated to provide a similar level of absorption to the open arch, and after installation the subjective judgement of the ringers is that the acoustic is very similar to what it was before.